CharlieJKendall/Snoozle/docs/getting-started.md

 Install Snoozle via the NuGet package manager console.
 This can be found via the top navigation menu Tools > NuGet Package Manager > Package Manager Console.

-Run the following command to install the latest version:

-`Install-Package Snoozle`

-Once this has succeeded, add a using directive for Snoozle.InMemory to the Startup.cs file:
+Install the latest version of Snoozle using the Package Manager Console by running `Install-Package Snoozle`.
+Once this has succeeded, add a using directive for Snoozle.InMemory to the Startup.cs file `using Snoozle.InMemory;`.

-`using Snoozle.InMemory;`

-Then call the `.AddSnoozleInMemory()` extension method from any method returning an `IMvcBuilder` object, for example:
+This will enable you to call the `.AddSnoozleInMemory()` extension method from any method returning an `IMvcBuilder` object, for example `servivces.AddControllers().AddSnoozleInMemory();`.

-`servivces.AddControllers().AddSnoozleInMemory();`

 ### Create a resource model